hectorcorrea/webdev-nutshell/tutorial.md

      |                              |
 ```

-We can think of HTTP as the glue between the client-side and the server-side of an application since this is the language that connects the two.
+A network protocol is a set of rules that define how computers in a network can communicate with each other.
+In the example above the browser could be running on a Windows laptop or an Apple iPhone, and the Wikipedia server could be a Linux computer.
+A network protocol, like HTTP, is what allows these computers to communicate with each other, despite the fact that they are using entirely different hardware, running different operating systems, and located in locations around the world.

+To learn more about HTTP check out the [tutorials on the Mozilla website](https://developer.mozilla.org/en-US/docs/Web/HTTP) and the post [What is a protocol?](https://www.cloudflare.com/learning/network-layer/what-is-a-protocol/) at Cloudflare.

+> Note: In most web applications these days you'll see HTTPS instead of HTTP.
+> HTTPS is the encrypted version of HTTP, the "S" stands for Secure.
+> For the purposes of this workshop they are interchangeable.

 ## Server-side

 So far all our examples have shown the client-side of a web application.
 In the next section we are going to dive into the server-side of the application.

+The server-side of a web application receives the requests from the client (e.g. somebody wants to view the content of this page), figures out what is the content appropriated for that request, builds an HTML page with that content, and sends it back to the browser.
+On the client-side the browser (as we have seen) knows how to render an HTML page.

-The code for the server side can be written in many diffent kind of languages: Ruby, Python, PHP, Java, C#, Go, and others.
+The code for the server-side can be written any programming language: Ruby, Python, PHP, Node.js, Java, C#, Go, and others.
 For this workshop we are going to use Ruby.

-The server-side of a web application receives the requests from the client (e.g. I want to view the content of this page), figures out what is the content appropriated for that request, builds an HTML page with that content, and sends it back to the browser.
-On the client-side the browser (as we have seen) knows how to render an HTML page.
+Keep in mind that, regardless of the programming language that you use on the server-side, the goal is to produce a string with HTML that will be send back to the browser.

 ## Installing Ruby

 Since we are going to use Ruby for our server-side code let's start by installing Ruby.
-We are going to use a Docker download a container with Ruby already preinstalled.
+We are going to use a Docker to download a container with Ruby already preinstalled.

     Note: This section of the workshop is *by far* the more complicated part
     because it requires that you to have Docker running, click a bunch of
-    options within Visual Studio Code, and hope everything install correctly.
+    options within Visual Studio Code, and hope everything installs correctly.
     But once we get this going it will be fun again.

 From within Visual Studio Code (VS Code) press `Option-Command-O` (Mac) or `Alt-Command-O` (Windows) to open the Remote Window menu.
 From this menu pick the option "Reopen in Container" then "From Dockerfile", and then click "OK" (no need to select any features).

 At this point VS Code will re-launch and it will create the Docker container with Ruby.
-This will take a minute or two the very first time you do it (it'll be a bit faster after that).
+This will take a minute or two the first time you do it, it'll be a bit faster after that.
 You can click on the "Starting Dev Container (show log)" link to view the progress.

 Once it finishes click on the "Terminal" menu and select "New Terminal".
-This will open a "terminal" window at the bottom of the screen and it show a prompt that will look like this:
+This will open a Terminal window at the bottom of the screen and it will show a prompt that looks like this:

 ```
 root@1a2b3c4d:/workspaces/webdev-nutshell#